 Colors

 dates.
-The name of the theme is set in carl
+The name of the theme is set in carls configuration file (in

 custom theme could for example look like this: